hyperledger/fabric/docs/source/enable_tls.rst

 handshake will fail and the peer will close the connection.

-When a peer joins a channel, root CA certificate chains of the channel members are read from the config block of the channel and are added to the TLS client and server root CAs data structure.
+When a peer joins a channel, root CA certificate chains of the channel members are read from the config block of the channel and are added to the TLS server and client root CAs data structure.
 So, peer to peer communication, peer to orderer communication should work seamlessly.
+However, if needed, you can add additional root CA certificates by setting ``peer.tls.rootcert.file`` and ``peer.tls.clientRootCAs.files``.

 Configuring TLS for orderer nodes
 ---------------------------------